imellis22/CS260Simon/README.md

 On another note, I have no idea what the center class does.
 I changed every variable in it and nothing changed.

 When declaring CSS classes you can use something like "footer a" which will apply the css to all a tags only found in footer tags.

+It is amazing everything you can do with bootstrap.
+A ton of the formatting used wasn't declared in the main.css and was all just imported in from bootstrap.
+That can save a ton of time if I can figure out how to really use it.